jsoumelidis/php_sap/README.md

 =====

 Code examples demonstrating the usage of the extension is located under the *examples* subdirectory of this repository.
-For a full documentation of the Classes exposed take a look in *classes* subdirectory of this repository.
+For a full documentation of the classes exposed take a look in *classes/* subdirectory of this repository.

 Configuration
 =============